Enforcing NIH 12-page limit rules programmatically

 1. Parse the PDF Object Model: Extract the document’s outline tree (/Outlines or /Names/Dests) to map logical sections to physical page ranges.

-3. Calculate Content Boundaries: Map the start and end coordinates of the Research Strategy section.
+3. Calculate Content Boundaries: Map the start and end of the Research Strategy section.
 Strip all preceding and succeeding content streams from the validation scope.

 4. Fallback Heuristic: If bookmark trees are malformed or missing, implement a coordinate-based header detector that scans the top 10% of each page for section titles matching NIH nomenclature.